qinjie/using-awslimitchecker/README.md

 # Using awslimitchecker

-A sample problem to use awslimitchecker to identify
+A sample script to use awslimitchecker to identify services near their usage limit.